newatoms/guides/slack-guide/readme.md

 * A private channel and its contents are visible and searchable only to the channel members.
 In order to become part of a private channel you need to be added by a admin of that specific channel.
 Private channels have a closed lock icon in front of their name.

 We organise our team conversations in channels.
 We make channels per project or product.
 Apart from these project channels we have a bunch of extra channels that are quite self explanatory.

+We have:

-We have an inspiration channel, if you want to share interesting links or articles or if you invented an amazing quote.
-A general channel, here messages go when every New Atoms member should be notified.
-We also have a random channel, for all the fun things happening and please post your favorite Gifs here 🎉.
-We got a improvement channel where you should post your ideas on how we can improve stuff, from processes to behavior.
+- An inspiration channel, if you want to share interesting links or articles or if you invented an amazing quote.
+- A general channel, here messages go when every New Atoms member should be notified.
+- A random channel, for all the fun things happening and please post your favorite Gifs here 🎉.
+- A improvement channel where you should post your ideas on how we can improve stuff, from processes to behavior.

+And many more.

 All messages must be on topic and send in the designated channels.
 You can favorite channels by starring them.